Free 60-Minute Risk List Session

 Nearly 65% of Lean initiatives deliver full ROI within a year (ZipDo).

 Waterfall, rooted in construction, follows a fixed, sequential approach.
-It works best when requirements rarely change but fails in fast-moving environments.
+It works best when requirements rarely change, but fails in fast-moving environments.
 Locking plans too early prevents learning and adaptability.

 Only 14% of strict Waterfall projects finish without major issues (Forbes).